 This timeless cut features shorter hair on the sides and back and longer hair on top.

-Its most defining aspect lies in the contrast.
+Its most defining aspect lies in the lack of contrast.

 While most Quiff haircut variations rely on lots of contrast, this one does not.